Han-Cao/HarmoniSV/docs/index.md

 - [represent]
 - [genotype]

+The above commands can be used to genotype one sample with multiple SV calling methods, see [tutorial] for more details.

 For other commands, please type `harmonisv <command> -h` to get help.
 I am simplifying the input format and command line options for other commands.
 The documentation will be updated after that.

 ----